 printui /s /t2command elevated (as administrator) from the run dialog or elevated Command Prompt.
 The commands open the Print Server properties page directly.

 - Select the old printer entry from the list, and click Remove

 - Select Remove driver and driver package, and click OK.

 - Click Delete when you see the Remove Driver Package confirmation prompt.

 The Print Server properties method should do the trick.
-As an alternative, you can use the Print Management console to remove old printers and their drivers.
-Print Management is a Microsoft console which lets you view and manage printers and print jobs on the computer.
+Alternatively, you can use the Print Management console to remove old printers and their drivers.
+Print Management is a Microsoft console that lets you view and manage printers and print jobs on the computer.

 - Open Print Management via Start Search.
 Or run the command